imaphatduc/cubecubed/CONTRIBUTING.md

 10. Make a new directory somewhere outside the local repo directory.
 Run `npm link cubecubed` to pull the global codes to the new directory.

-11. Run `npx cubecubed` to initialize a scene (make sure you say 'yes' for all of the options).
+11. Run `npx cubecubed` to initialize a scene (make sure you say 'yes' for all of the prompt options).

 12. Run `npm run dev` again to test the npm package.